konsumer/litecss/README.md

 You can see progress and example usage [here](http://konsumer.js.org/litecss/).

+I really like the basic look of [rsuite](https://next.rsuitejs.com/), but it's a bit heavy, has lots of build-deps, and isn't easy to make a custom theme for.

-The essential ideas is that they are very simple components, with minimal deps, sensible classes/tags, and seperate style that is easy to override, and uses regular CSS.
+The essential idea of this UI toolkit is that these are very simple components, with minimal deps, sensible classes/tags, and seperate style that is easy to override, that uses regular CSS.
 Use it as a starting-point for your own component-system.

 ## TODO